GurumurthyMK/practice-files-python-/README.md

+# Python Practice Projects

 these are the practice projects i did while learning python at the beginning